Human services: United States

-Human services has its roots in charitable activities of religious and civic organizations that date back to the Colonial period.
+Human services has its roots all of the in charitable activities of religious and civic organizations that date back to the Colonial period.
 However, the academic discipline of human services did not start until the 1960s.
 At that time, a group of college academics started the new human services movement and began to promote the adoption of a new ideology about human service delivery and professionalism among traditional helping disciplines.
 The movement's major goal was to make service delivery more efficient, effective, and humane.
 The other goals dealt with the reeducation of traditional helping professionals to have a greater appreciation of the individual as a whole person (humanistic psychology) and to be accountable to the communities they serve (postmodernism).
-Furthermore, professionals would learn to take responsibility at all levels of government, use systems approaches to consider human problems improvements, and be involved in progressive social change.
+Furthermore, professionals would learn to take responsibility at all levels of government, use systems approaches to consider human problems, and be involved in progressive social change.

 Traditional academic programs such as education, nursing, social work, law and medicine were resistant to the new human services movement's ideology because it appeared to challenge their professional status.
 Changing the traditional concept of professionalism involved rethinking consumer control and the distribution of power.
 The new movement also called on human service professionals to work for social change.
-It was proposed that reducing monopolistic control on professionals could increase overall awareness, thus leading to said professionals counteracting dominant establishments and advocating on behalf of their clients and communities.
+It was proposed that reducing monopolistic control on professionals could result in democratization of knowledge, thus leading to said professionals counteracting dominant establishments and advocating on behalf of their clients and communities.
 The movement also hoped that human service delivery systems would become integrated, comprehensive, and more accessible, which would make them more humane for service users.
 Ultimately, the resistance from traditional helping professions served as the impetus for a group of educators in higher education to start the new academic discipline of human services.

 Some maintain that the human services discipline has a concrete identity as a profession that supplements and complements other traditional professions.
 Yet other professionals and scholars have not agreed upon an authoritative definition for human services.